-5.15 Any contribution secured as a result of development within the Plan Area shall be prioritised towards the delivery of the following targeted community objectives wherever possible and consider opportunities to co-locate services and facilities.
-If any such contribution is proposed to directly deliver any of the objectives set out below, Bletchley and Fenny Stratford Town Council must be consulted on the acceptability of any scheme.
+5.15 Provision towards community development, either through direct provision of new facilities or through financial contributions, will be expected from all development subject to the guidance set out in Paragraphs 203 and 205 of the National Planning Policy Framework.
+Any contribution secured as a result of development within the Plan Area shall be prioritised towards the delivery of the following targeted community objectives wherever possible and consider opportunities to co-locate services and facilities.
+If any unilateral undertaking is proposed to directly deliver any of the objectives set out below, the acceptability of any scheme must first be agreed in writing by Bletchley and Fenny Stratford Town Council.
 Otherwise, it is intended that Bletchley and Fenny Stratford Town Council will prioritise any general financial contribution to contribute towards the following: